jvde-github/AIS-catcher/README.md

 From thereon it is fairly straightforward to pick up this data and start analysis.
 If the connection fails during the decoding, for whatever reason, the program will try to reconnect to the database every 2 seconds.
 The maximum number of failed connection attempts before the program terminates is set with `MAX_FAILS` (<1000) and is set on the command line.
 If `MAX_FAILS` is 1000 the program will not terminate if the connecton fails.

 I hope this is sufficient to get you experimenting!
-Unfortunately the options cannot yet be set from the command line which is work in progress.
+Unfortunately the options cannot yet be set from the JSON configuration file which is work in progress.

 ### Running on hardware with performance limitations